-The roof top work environment requires that special safety measures be taken to prevent a dangerous fall.
+The rooftop work environment requires that special safety measures be taken to prevent a dangerous fall.
 Falls from height are a leading cause of death in the work place.
 General industry OSHA standards require all drops over six feet to be protected by a fall protection system.
-The roof is a place where the proper fall protection measures must be taken seriously.
+A roof is a place where the proper fall protection measures must be taken seriously.

 Employees access the roof for many different reasons.
 Whether someone is servicing an HVAC unit or cleaning a drain, the proper fall protection measures must be in place.
 OSHA generally accepts that any person working within 15 feet of a roof edge needs to be protected.

 The following are examples of roof hazards that need to be guarded with fall protection.

 Roof Edge - This is the most obvious hazard on the roof.

 Skylights - Skylights are considered to be holes unless they are guarded appropriately.